Core Programming Management Plan

-PART II: While The First Tee of Greater Charleston hopes that many of the above guidelines will help to prevent any potential behavior problems, we understand that they may occur throughout the span of a lesson.
+While First Tee – Greater Charleston hopes that many of the above guidelines will help to prevent any potential behavior problems, we understand that they may occur throughout the span of a lesson.
 Below is the outline that each Coach will follow to make sure that all participants can learn in a safe, positive, and fun atmosphere:

 FIRST WARNING: Participant is verbally warned that his/her actions are not appropriate.

 SECOND WARNING: Participant is verbally warned for a second time that his/her actions are not appropriate.

 THIRD WARNING: Participant is asked to sit out for 2 minutes, then maybe return to the activity.

 FOURTH WARNING: Participant is asked to sit out for 5 minutes, but may not return to the activity until discussing how to improve his/her behavior with a coach or volunteer.
 A parent is also alerted to the behavior at the end of the class.

 FIFTH WARNING: Participant must sit out for the remainder of class, and a discussion between coach, parent, and participant takes place at the end of the class.